Hussein2652/tryon-app/README.md

 Generated frames are written under `api/outputs/` and served at `/outputs/...`.

-Set `TRYON_ENGINE=stableviton` to route `/tryon/preview` through the StableVITON adapter once the real engine dependencies are installed.
-Otherwise, the placeholder renderer remains active.
+Set `TRYON_ENGINE=stableviton` to route `/tryon/preview` through the StableVITON adapter.
+If the full ML stack is not present, the adapter produces non‑placeholder composites (garment over user photo).
+When the official StableVITON pipeline is installed, you can wire it into the adapter’s `_infer_real` path.

 ### Tests